jthorton/double-exp-vdw/inputs-and-results/benchmarks/qm-benchmarks/README.md

 # QM Benchmarks on optimized geometries

 The benchmark scripts from Lim-Hahn's work (as mentioned in acknowledgment) as adapted in the Sage fitting repo, https://github.com/openforcefield/openff-sage/tree/main/inputs-and-results/benchmarks/qc-opt-geo, were used here.
 Additional slurmscripts are provided to run them on a HPC cluster, and the outputs were also attached.
 Some changes in the scripts include the application of an element filter to exclude {F, P, S, I} from the benchmark set (the QCArchive reference name for the benchmark set is `OpenFF Industry Benchmark Season 1 v1.1`).
+And, another change is the use of smirnoff-plugins for the new functional form, the forcefield loading call would include the `load_plugins` argument as in `smirnoff_force_field = smirnoff.ForceField(force_field_path, load_plugins=True, allow_cosmetic_attributes=True)`.

 This directory contains the scripts needed to compute the ddE, RMSD, and TDF metrics for a set